-AFSC, in its discretion may limit, restrict, exclude or deny Coverage, in whole or in part, for the following:

-- a. in the event AFSC determines by the application deadline that an Insured has a high risk of Production Loss; - b. where the land is subject to repeated flooding or where excess moisture is a recurring problem; - c. major changes are made in management practices, acreage, land location, confirmed yields or experience; - d. the Insured makes a change that increases AFSC's risk without notifying AFSC thereof and AFSC accepting the same risk; or - e. any other practice or action taken by the Insured that would prove detrimental to or limit production of the Insured Crop.
+- a.
+AFSC, in its discretion may limit, restrict, exclude or deny Coverage, in whole or in part, for the following: - i. in the event AFSC determines by the application deadline that an Insured has a high risk of Production Loss; - ii. where the land is subject to repeated flooding or where excess moisture is a recurring problem; - iii. major changes are made in management practices, acreage, land location, confirmed yields or experience; - iv. the Insured makes a change that increases AFSC's risk without notifying AFSC thereof and AFSC accepting the same risk; or - v. any other practice or action taken by the Insured that would prove detrimental to or limit production of the Insured Crop.